List items for Youth Employment Waiver: Frequently Asked Questions (FAQ)

 Only employers can apply for a waiver.
 They are best qualified to know whether the work-based learning or work-related programs involve certain hazardous activities.
 Employers are encouraged, however, to apply in collaboration with school partners.
 Students in work-based learning programs may be paid or unpaid.

 There is no “one size fits all” answer to when a waiver is needed.
 Whether a waiver is needed will depend on each employer’s fact-specific circumstances.
 If a question exists regarding the need for a waiver, your business should seek legal advice.
-This will help you understand how Iowa's updated youth employment law applies to your situation.
-It also will help you accurately describe the work activities involved.
+This will help you understand how Iowa's updated youth employment law applies to your situation, and it will help you accurately describe the work activities involved.

 Employers do not need to seek a waiver under the following conditions: